cxx7532706/cxx7532706.github.io/_posts/ASP.NET/2017-06-17-Claim-based-authorization-in-ASP.Net-Core.md

 * `IsPersistent` is a flag indicates authentication will be destroied once the browser is closed.
 Could also add `ExpiresUtc` to indicate experies time.
 For example `ExpiresUtc = DateTime.UtcNow.AddMinutes(20)` this indicates authentication will be destoried after 20 mins.

 You could store whatever you want in cookie by adding new Claim, and this information could be retrieved anytime later once authentication is created.
-The way to retrieve is by `HttpContext.User.Identity`, which is really powerful when you are dealing with default layout `_layout` change based on authorization.
+The way to retrieve is by `HttpContext.User.Claims`, which is really powerful when you are dealing with default layout `_layout` change based on authorization.

 ### Destroy authentication after user logged out.